mplodowski/backupmanager-plugin-public/README.md

 ### Security

 Here you can specify password protection for backups.
-You will be asked to enter this password in order to unzip backup file.
+You will be asked to enter this password in order to unzip the backup file.

 #### Password